13 teams representing 37 counties serve as

 May 2023

-Mini-Grant Awards
+Mini-Grant Awards 1

-Meet the Community Collaboratives
+Meet the “Our State, Our Work” Community Collaboratives

-Carolina Across 100 is proud to partner on the Our State, Our Work initiative with these 13 teams, made up of business, civic, education, nonprofit, faith-based, and government entities.
-These 13 cross-sector teams represent 37 counties across the state.
-Each team is receiving a variety of supports from the University, all aimed at connecting North Carolina’s young adults to jobs that pay a living wage.
-The teams are numbered from West to East on the map below.
-Click on each team’s tile to learn more!
+Carolina Across 100 proudly partnered on the Our State, Our Work initiative with 13 teams made up of business, civic, education, nonprofit, faith-based, and government entities.
+These 13 cross-sector teams were comprised of leaders from 37 counties across the state.
+Each team received a variety of supports from the University, all aimed at connecting North Carolina’s young adults to jobs that pay a living wage.
+Learn more about the teams, numbered from West to East on the map below.

 Opportunity for Impact